bondms/Linux/Media-PC/readme.txt

 * Install packages for bs1770gain, sox (player and all free formats), feh, ...
 * Download Linux-master.zip from Github and expand to home folder (i.e. to create ~/Linux-master/...
 * Copy Desktop shortcut files.
-* Copy Music, Pictures, Playlists, ...
+* Copy Music, Pictures, Playlists, Podcasts, ...
 * Install xscreensaver and disable screensaver to turn-off screen blanking.
 * Copy asound.conf to /etc/. to downmix all audio output from stereo to mono.
 Reboot to take effect.
   * From https://www.tinkerboy.xyz/raspberry-pi-downmixing-from-stereo-to-mono-sound-output/